San Luis Obispo Center - Los Padres

-All Corpsmembers at the Los Padres Center complete Corpsmember Orientation, Motivation, Education, and Training (COMET) and core training courses.
+All Corpsmembers at the San Luis Obispo Center complete Corpsmember Orientation, Motivation, Education, and Training (COMET) and core training courses.
 The computer lab at the center allows for classroom training as well as internet access for Corpsmembers.
 WiFi is also available at the center.

-The Los Padres Center has partnered with Cuesta Community College to allow Corpsmembers to earn college credits by learning while on the job through the college’s Cooperative Work Experience Program.
+The center also partners with Cuesta Community College to allow Corpsmembers to earn college credits by learning while on the job through the college’s Cooperative Work Experience Program.

-Specialized trainings and certifications offered at the Los Padres Center include:
+Specialized trainings and certifications offered at the San Luis Obispo Center include:

 - First Aid & CPR

 - Chipper Safety & Training

 - Flora and Fauna Identification